Configuring the Apache web server for Raven OAuth2¶

 Tip

-It is possible to perform some regular expression trickery with OIDCRemoteUserClaim to strip the domain-name part of the email address off.
+to strip the domain-name part of the email address off.
 This is not recommended since, as described in the Raven "golden rules", it reduces your ability to allows users without CRSids to use your site.

-Requiring sign in
+Requiring sign in¶

 Configuring mod_auth_openidc does not actually cause the website to be Raven enabled.
 You must explicitly specify locations within a site which require sign in.
-To protect the entire site you can use the following <Location> section which should be within the appropriate <VirtualHost> section:
+To protect the entire site you can use the following <Location>

 # Protect entire site with Raven authentication.